Remembrance Sunday

 Remembrance Sunday is held in the United Kingdom as a day to commemorate the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.
 It is held on the second Sunday in November (the Sunday nearest to 11 November, Armistice Day, the anniversary of the end of hostilities in World War I in 1918).
 Remembrance Sunday, within the Church of England, falls in the liturgical period of Allsaintstide.

 It is marked by ceremonies at local war memorials in most cities, towns and villages, attended by civic dignitaries, ex-servicemen and -women (many are members of the Royal British Legion and other veterans' organisations), members of local armed forces regular and reserve units (Royal Navy and Royal Naval Reserve, Royal Marines and Royal Marines Reserve, Army and Territorial Army, Royal Air Force and Royal Auxiliary Air Force), military cadet forces (Sea Cadet Corps, Army Cadet Force and Air Training Corps as well as the Combined Cadet Force) and youth organisations (e.g. Scouts, Boys' Brigade, Girls' Brigade and Guides).
-Representatives of the Judiciary also lay wreaths at local War Memorials throughout the country.
-Wreaths of remembrance poppies are laid on the memorials and two minutes' silence is held at 11am.
+Representatives of the Judiciary also lay wreaths at local war memorials throughout the country.
+Wreaths of remembrance poppies are laid on the memorials, and two minutes' silence is held at 11 am.
 Church bells are usually rung half-muffled, creating a sombre effect.
-The overall ceremony, including parades, service and wreath-laying, typically lasts about two hours.
+The overall ceremony, including parades, service and wreath laying, typically lasts about two hours.

 History

 The focus of remembrance for the dead of the First World War originally fell on Armistice Day itself, commencing in 1919.
-As well as the National Service in London, events were not staged at town and village war memorials, often featuring processions of civic dignitaries and veterans.
+As well as the National Service in London, events were staged at town and village war memorials, often featuring processions of civic dignitaries and veterans.

-The first UK commemoration of the end of World War 1 took place at Buckingham Palace, with King George V hosting a "Banquet in Honour of The President of the French Republic" in the evening of 10 November 1919.
+The first UK commemoration of the end of the First World War took place at Buckingham Palace, with King George V hosting a "Banquet in Honour of The President of the French Republic" in the evening of 10 November 1919.
 The first official Armistice Day events were subsequently held in the grounds of the Palace on the morning of 11 November 1919, which included a two-minute silence at 11am as a mark of respect for those who died in the war and those left behind.
-While the initial, spontaneous public reaction when the Armistice was signed on the 11 November 1918 was jubilation and celebration, the 1919 banquet was criticised for being too celebratory.
+While the initial, spontaneous public reaction when the Armistice was signed on 11 November 1918 was jubilation and celebration, the 1919 banquet was criticised for being too celebratory.

 The following year, Armistice Day in 1920, the funeral of the Unknown Soldier took place at the London Cenotaph and a two-minute silence was observed throughout the nation.
 Buses halted, electricity was cut to tram lines, and even trading on the London Stock Exchange halted.

-Starting in 1921, the Royal British Legion began selling Remembrance Poppies to raise funds for ex-servicemen.
-Throughout the 1920s and 1930s, the character of the remembrance events became politicized.
-While for some, Armistice Day was a day for recognizing the horrors of war, never to be repeated; for others the day symbolized the honor of military service.
+Starting in 1921, the Royal British Legion began selling Remembrance poppies to raise funds for ex-servicemen.
+Throughout the 1920s and 1930s, the character of the remembrance events became politicised.
+While for some, Armistice Day was a day for recognising the horrors of war, never to be repeated; for others the day symbolised the honour of military service.